how to empower employees

 Our shameless plug of our own product is not a coincidence.
 We’re being serious when we say that Qminder helps with employee empowerment.

-Try it out for yourself: Qminder is — or even more if we really like you.
+Try it out for yourself: Qminder is free to use for two weeks — or even more if we really like you.
 (And we like all of our clients.)

 Empowered employees are but one click away.